-The scheme's overall management sub-system is dedicated to governance.
-Its responsibilities include, for example, the definition and evolution of standards, rules and specifications or the selection and adoption of existing ones, as well as policies concerning access to the scheme, competition, pricing, fraud prevention, monitoring governance, of activities, compliance with the standards, dispute resolution, etc. For example, in the SEPA direct debit scheme, most of these functions are assumed by the EPC (European Payments Council) (Plenary or Scheme Management Committee).
+This is dedicated to governance (e.g. the definition and allocation of roles and responsibilities, as well as legal arrangements).
+It covers, for example, the definition of standards (or their selection and adoption when they are publicly available) and rules, the setting of policies concerning access to the scheme, fraud prevention, compliance with the standards and possibly dispute resolution regarding credit transfer scheme rules, etc. It also covers the setting of strategic and interoperability plans.
+In the SEPA credit transfer scheme, most of these functions are assumed by the European Payments Council (EPC) (Plenary or Scheme Management Committee).